thomasgerdes/repro-collab/prereg_draft.md

    - Total: approximately 6,850 trials per participant
 4. Sessions last approximately one hour, with regular breaks to prevent fatigue

+We didn't use a tachistoscope
+We didn't categorize stimuli into three difficulty levels None of us will ever complete 6,850 (!!) trials

 ### Key Measurements

 - **Reaction time**: Time from stimulus presentation to response (in seconds)